OGRECave/ogre/Docs/src/manual/compositor.md

 quality.
 So instead of getting one RTT per light, the user gets multiple RTTs per light.
 Usually the depth in camera space is determining factor to know which cascade/split to use.

-Ogre's PSSM inherits from LispSM and hence has separate lispsm settings for each split.
-Because of the bug that causes LispSM to be filled with strong artifacts, it is advised that users set optimal\_adjust\_factor for all splits to a negative value, thus causing PSSM to use Focused setups.

 There's a lot of resources on internet regarding PSSM / CSM: